 - (b) A marijuana transporter may contract with multiple licensed marijuana businesses. - (c) On or after March 1, 2022, and except as otherwise provided in this section, all persons who transport marijuana or marijuana products shall hold a valid marijuana transporter license.
 The department shall begin accepting applications on or after January 1, 2022.
 The department may allow for a reasonable grace period for complying with this requirement. - (d) The department shall establish by rule the requirements for licensure, and the applicable fee for a marijuana transporter license or the renewal of a transporter license.
-The department may not license a person to be a marijuana transporter if the applicant meets any of the criteria established for denial of a license under 16-12-203(2). - (2) A person who obtains a testing laboratory license and any other person who is not licensed under this chapter must apply for and obtain a marijuana transporter license in order to transport marijuana or marijuana products. - (3) A registered cardholder or consumer is not required to possess a marijuana transporter license and the second second !! ! wnen burchasing mariiuana or mariiuana products at a i dispensarv • paranaoning manjaana or manjaana piodacto at a alopolioaly
+The department may not license a person to be a marijuana transporter if the applicant meets any of the criteria established for denial of a license under 16-12-203(2).

+(2) A person who obtains a testing laboratory license and any other person who is not licensed under this chapte must apply for and obtain a marijuana transporter license in order to transport marijuana or marijuana p products.

-- (4) A person who obtains a cultivator license, manufacturer license, adult-use dispensary license, or medical marijuana dispensary license or is an employee of one of those licensees, may: - (a) transport marijuana or marijuana products between other licensed premises without a transporter license so long as such transportation: - (i) complies with rules implementing the seed-to-sale tracking system set forth in 16-12-105; and - (ii) includes a printed manifest containing information as required by the department; and - 8 (b) deliver marijuana from a dispensary to a registered cardholder provided that the person delivering 9 the marijuana or marijuana products: - (i) complies with rules adopted by the department; and - (ii) includes a printed delivery manifest from a dispensary to a registered cardholder containing the registered cardholder's address and cardholder number and the dispensary's address and license number. - (5) (a) A marijuana transporter licensee may maintain a licensed premises to temporarily store marijuana and marijuana products and to use as a centralized distribution point. - (b) The licensed premises must be located in a jurisdiction that permits the operation of a marijuana business and comply with rules adopted by the department. - (c) A marijuana transporter may store and distribute marijuana and marijuana products from this location.
-A storage facility must meet the same security requirements that are required to obtain a license under this chapter. - (6) A marijuana transporter shall use the seed-to-sale tracking system developed pursuant to 16-12-105 to create shipping manifests documenting the transport of retail marijuana and retail marijuana products throughout the state. - (7) A marijuana transporter may deliver marijuana or marijuana products to licensed premises only and may not make deliveries of marijuana or marijuana products to individual consumers or registered cardholders. - (8) A person delivering marijuana or marijuana products for a marijuana transporter must possess a valid marijuana worker permit provided for under [section 7] and be a current employee of the marijuana transporter licensee.
+- (3) A registered cardholder or consumer is not required to possess a marijuana transporter license when purchasing marijuana or marijuana products at a dispensary. - (4) A person who obtains a cultivator license, manufacturer license, adult-use dispensary license, or medical marijuana dispensary license or is an employee of one of those licensees, may: - (a) transport marijuana or marijuana products between other licensed premises without a transporter license so long as such transportation: - (i) complies with rules implementing the seed-to-sale tracking system set forth in 16-12-105; and - (ii) includes a printed manifest containing information as required by the department; and - (b) deliver marijuana from a dispensary to a registered cardholder provided that the person delivering the marijuana or marijuana products: - (i) complies with rules adopted by the department; and - (ii) includes a printed delivery manifest from a dispensary to a registered cardholder containing the registered cardholder's address and cardholder number and the dispensary's address and license number. - (5) (a) A marijuana transporter licensee may maintain a licensed premises to temporarily store marijuana and marijuana products and to use as a centralized distribution point. - (b) The licensed premises must be located in a jurisdiction that permits the operation of a marijuana business and comply with rules adopted by the department. - (c) A marijuana transporter may store and distribute marijuana and marijuana products from this location.
+A storage facility must meet the same security requirements that are required to obtain a license under this chapter. - (6) A marijuana transporter shall use the seed-to-sale tracking system developed pursuant to 16-12-105 to create shipping manifests documenting the transport of retail marijuana and retail marijuana products throughout the state. - (7) A marijuana transporter may deliver marijuana or marijuana products to licensed premises only and may not make deliveries of marijuana or marijuana products to individual consumers or registered